 Blu Cut is where we cross the San Andreas Fault Line and the boundary between the Pacific Tectonic Plate and the North American Tectonic Plate.

-Right here we are crossing the San Andreas Fault Line with many people taking pictures at Swathourt Road.
+Right here we are crossing the San Andreas Fault Line with many people taking pictures at Swarthout Road.

 We made the turn with the BNSF mainline below our route.
-The next highlight is the trip around Sullivans Curve.
+The next highlight was the trip around Sullivan's Curve.

 A few minutes later, the Mormon Rocks came into view.